Conformal dynamics at infinity for groups with contracting elements: Conical and Myrberg points

-If $X:=X_n$ for $n\gg 0$ are eventually constant, then $\gamma$ is eventually contained in a finite neighborhood of $X$, so $[\xi]$ is the end point of a positive ray of $X$ (with appropriate arc-length parametrization).
-Since $g_nE(f)=g_mE(f)$ for $n,m\ge 1$, we see that $[\xi]\in \mathcal C$ is a fixed point of a conjugate of $f$.
-Thus, $f$ must be a non-pinched contracting element with distinct attracting and repelling fixed points $[a]\ne [b]$.
-The conclusion follows from Lemma \ref{SouthNorthLem}.
+If $X:=X_n$ are eventually constant, then $\gamma$ is eventually contained in a finite neighborhood of $X$, so $[\xi]$ is the end point of a positive ray of $X$ (with appropriate arc-length parametrization).
+Thus, the diameter of $g_n \gamma\cap N_r(\ax(f))$ tends to $\infty$, that is: $\pi_{\ax(f)}(g_nx,g_n\xi)\to \infty$.
+According to our convention, $F$ consists of non-pinched contracting elements.
+Let $[a]\ne [b]$ be the attracting and repelling fixed points of non-pinched $f$.
+The conclusion in this case now follows from Lemma \ref{OpenNBHD}.

-Passing to a subsequence, we assume now that $X_n$ are distinct.
+Passing to a subsequence, we next assume that $X_n$ are distinct.
 Let $\alpha_n$ be the geodesic segment of $g_n\gamma$ before entering $N_r(\ax(f))$, and $\beta_n$ the remaining half ray.
-By Lemma \ref{BarrierFellowLem}, subsequences of $\alpha_n$ and $\beta_n$ converge respectively to two geodesic rays $\alpha, \beta$ with infinitely many $(\hat r, F)$-barriers.
-By Lemma \ref{FreqContrLimits}, $\alpha, \beta$ accumulate to $[a], [b]$ respectively, which depend only on the sequence $\{X_n\}$.
+By Lemma \ref{BarrierFellowLem}, two subsequences of $\alpha_n$ and $\beta_n$ converge respectively to two geodesic rays $\alpha, \beta$ with infinitely many $(\hat r, F)$-barriers.
+By Lemma \ref{FreqContrLimits} using crucially \ref{AssumpB}, $\alpha, \beta$ accumulate to $[a], [b]$ respectively, which depend only on the sequence $\{X_n\}$.
 The proof is complete. \end{proof}